tan0001/Writeup-Blackhat-Asia-CTF-2024/Crypto/Hear and decode/Hear and decode.md

-Hear and decode
+Name : Hear and decode

-125
+Points : 125

-remote onsite
+Attachement : .wav file

+Description : None

+Solution :
+We are given an audio .wav file in the attachement.
+Listening to it gives two possibilities, morse code or keypad numbers.

+Flag :